Cremorne Digital Hub

 Positioned close to Richmond, the Melbourne Sports Precinct and the CBD, the inner-Melbourne suburb has a village feel making it a great place to work and live.

-Cremorne contributes $4 billion to the Victorian economy each year and is home to four of Victoria’s tech companies that have attained billion-dollar valuations: MYOB, REA Group, Carsales and SEEK.
+Cremorne contributes $4 billion to the Victorian economy each year and is already home to some of Australia's most successful tech companies which have attained billion-dollar valuations, including: MYOB, REA Group, Carsales and SEEK.

 Over the next decade the precinct is expected to boost the state’s economy and create thousands of local jobs.